What semantic notions underlie fūrunculus (Latin for 'petty thief') 🡺 furuncle?

 −7

 Wiktionary doesn't expound how furuncle ("1 cm tender red papule or fluctuant nodule") is a "transferred sense" from "pilferer (petty thief)".
-I see no relationship between these two notions.
-Why would furuncles markedly develop on thieves?
+How do these notions in these nouns relate to each other at all?
+E.g. why would furuncles markedly develop on thieves?

 "a boil, circumscribed inflammation on the skin," 1670s, from Latin furunculus, "a boil, burning sore," also "petty thief, pilferer," diminutive of fur "thief" (see furtive).
 Related: Furuncular; furunculous.